Cinnamonkk/SNPop/README.md

   <img src="images/snpfinder.png" />
 </p>

-As mentioned in the previous section ```SNPfinder``` handles the interactions between the user and the implementdatabase API's.
+As mentioned in the previous section ```SNPfinder``` handles the interactions between the user and the implemented database API's.
 - GUI elements 2.4.1 allow the user to set a numeric search window for their SNP query.
 - GUI elements 2.4.2 behave as filters for the SNP query.
 The user can search SNPs with any combination of SNP genetic region, clinical significance and >1% minor allele frequency in the population.
 - GUI elements 2.4.3 are implemented to showcase the retrieved SNPs and provide a summary of SNP data helping the user choose the SNPs for which to obtain further data.